HEAT TRANSFER TUBULAR SERVICES

-The owners of a value-added distributor of tube bundles and related products for use in heat exchangers are looking to retire with a 100% sale transaction.
+Value-added distributor of tube bundles and related products for use in heat exchangers, condensers and boilers.

 Headquartered in Conroe, Texas, and in business for over ten years, Heat Transfer Tubular Products, LLC (”HTTP”) is a value-added distributor of tube bundles and related products for use in heat exchangers, condensers and boilers, with further processing capabilities including cutting, finning, bending and heat treating.
 The Company’s primary customers are OEM’s that service the refinery, chemical and petrochemical industries.